• facebook

 Blair Stirek

-Position: Volunteer Manager
+Position: Volunteer & Outreach Manager

 Outside of work, Blair enjoys spending time with her partner, young daughter, and three beloved dogs.
 In her spare moments, she loves crafting and creating, from macrame artistry to simpler crafts like crocheting and diamond painting.